Pirate haven: Barbary Coast

-Historically, the Barbary Coast contained a number of pirate havens, notably Salé, Algiers and Tunis.
+Historically, the Barbary Coast contained a number of pirate havens, notably Salé, Algiers, and Tunis.
 These pirate havens were used by corsairs from the 16th to the 19th century.
-The pirates, dubbed "Barbary Pirates", ravaged European shipping and enslaved thousands of captives.
-The Pirate Republic of Salé, in 17th century Morocco, was a micronation with its own seaport argot known as "Franco," since like other pirate states, it from time to time made treaties with European governments, agreeing not to attack their fleets.
+The pirates ravaged European shipping and enslaved thousands of captives.
+The Pirate Republic of Salé, in 17th century Morocco, was a micronation with its own seaport argot known as "Franco", since like other pirate states, it from time to time made treaties with European governments, agreeing not to attack their fleets.

 Mehdya (La Mamora) in Morocco was a pirate haven in the early 17th century.
 Another notable base for Barbary corsairs was Ghar al Milh (Porto Farina) in Tunisia.

 The United States Navy was founded, in part, to counter the activities of the Barbary pirates, and the United States fought the First and Second Barbary Wars (1801–1805, 1815) to end this threat to its shipping.

 Ireland

 In the early 17th century in Munster (Ireland's southernmost province), Leamcon (near Schull) was a pirate stronghold, while pirates traded easily in nearby Baltimore and Whiddy Island.
 Munster's coast provided favorable geography in the form of harbors, bays, islands, anchorages and headlands, while the province's remoteness made it difficult to control from London or Dublin.
 Literate pirates in Ireland could, till 1613, escape secular trial (making their prosecution much more difficult) by pleading "benefit of clergy".
 The coast of Munster complemented Mehdya as a base for piracy since, during summers, Mehdya became less safe as the calmer waters favored the galleys used to suppress piracy.